jesuslg123/formula-led/README.md

 * There are two players: red and blue
 * The race begins with a random countdown
 * Keep pressing the button on the controller to accelerate
-* When a player goes too fast its color changes to green or yellow
+* When a player goes too fast it changes color to green or yellow
 * Keep going too fast to be "thrown off the track".
 When this happens the player's speed is reset to 0 and the player blinks until it accelerates back to speed 1
 * There are 5 laps in a race
-* The first player to cross the line at the end of the 5th lap wins
+* The first player to cross the line at the end of the 4th lap wins
 * Press the reset button to start again

 ## Build your own